JulianKnodt/sqr_heap/readme.md

 vary the number of children in order to gain some benefit is one that hasn't been explored as much.
 Square heaps are intended to be predictable, variable child, heaps, which don't cast aside memory concerns.

+### Lessons

+While working on this, I learned some interesting things about the toolchain that I'm using.
+Specifically, I realized that the cost at each height was increasing at a much higher cost than I expected, and I suspected this was due to bounds checks when comparing children in the sift-down function.
+In order to see if this was the case, I used the [godbolt compiler explorer](https://rust.godbolt.org/) to directly view the assembly.
+Strangely, it did not notify me that I needed to have a specific instantiation of types in order for my code to actually appear(Heap\<i32\> vs Heap\<T\>), and appeared to compile it in debug mode, or at least I assume so because there were so many runtime checks which I would hope don't appear in a release build.

+From this, I could tell that it was at least compiling bounds checks in what I assumed to be debug mode, so I just extrapolated and assumed that it was compiling bounds checks in release mode.

+I initially tried to mess around with asserts to get it to remove bounds checks, but I couldn't find any way, so I just stuck `get_unchecked` into the accesses and saw a 40% reduction in runtime.
+Which is pretty incredible.
+It went from much worse performance compared to binary heaps to reasonably better.
+I then stuck in `get_unchecked` in a lot of different places and saw a significant perf gain.
+I'm not sure how to justify using unsafe vs. safe but the perf gain from these changes is non-trivial and warrants the use of it.